 - Containment systems are commonly rated with a static weight capacity.
 This is a weight in a stationary mode.

 - How often will the containment system be moved?
 How will it be moved?

 - Portable containment units are intended to be moved without containers on them.
 This is the safest mode of transport.
 The containers can be replaced once the containment system has reached its destination.

 - Most portable containment systems are constructed with fork pockets.
-These are designed to accept and be moved by forklifts.
+These are designed to accept and be moved by forklifts or pallet jacks.

 - How will the containers be loaded onto the system?